awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-lambda.md

 **Note**
 If you want to use the same settings used in another deployment group \(including the deployment group name and the deployment configuration\), choose those settings on this page\.
 Although this new deployment group and the existing deployment group might have the same name, CodeDeploy treats them as separate deployment groups, because each is associated with a separate application\.

 1. In **Service role**, choose a service role that grants CodeDeploy access to AWS Lambda\.
-For more information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.
+For more information, see [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.

 1. If you want to use a predefined deployment configuration, choose one from **Deployment configuration**, and then skip to step 12\.
 To create a custom configuration, continue to the next step\.

-   For more information about deployment configurations, see [ Deployment Configurations on an AWS Lambda Compute Platform ](deployment-configurations.md#deployment-configuration-lambda)\.
+   For more information about deployment configurations, see [ Deployment configurations on an AWS Lambda compute platform ](deployment-configurations.md#deployment-configuration-lambda)\.

 1. To create a custom configuration, choose **Create deployment configuration**, and then do the following: